 - Azure pre-provisioning improvements and speed optimisations.

-- IBMCloud and HetznerCloud now have official data sources, OpenTelekom known by cloud-id.
+- IBMCloud and HetznerCloud are now official data sources, OpenTelekom known by cloud-id.

 - Command line tools status, analyse and clean have been added.